gitana/cloudcms-python-driver/README.md

 ## Tests

-To perform the unit tests for this driver, run:
+To perform the unit tests for this driver, ensure that you have a `gitana.json` file in the driver directory, then run:

 ```
 python -m unittest tests